 through observations could ever have imagined such a marvel as

-Lisa Marie states: “the most fascinating aspect of matter, is its capacity to wonder earnestly of itself, and the cosmos.”
+Lisa Marie states: “The most fascinating aspect of nature is its ability to wonder earnestly of itself.”

 Lisa Marie’s art was first published in Stem Magazine commemorating the Total Solar Eclipse which coincided with her 31st birthday on August 21st, 2017: